A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Timing Methodology

 \subsection{Isolation Technique}

-Besides this piecewise technique, and as part of a related project on long-term timing of other globular cluster redbacks (Corcoran et al, in prep), we also phase-connected the system without breaking it into chunks by removing the effects of the binary and effectively ``isolating'' the pulsar.
+Besides this piecewise technique, and as part of a related project on long-term timing of other globular cluster redbacks \citep{Corcoran2024}, we also phase-connected the system without breaking it into chunks by removing the effects of the binary and effectively ``isolating'' the pulsar.
 We used \texttt{PINT} and the accurately known T0 values measured over short timescales (see Table~\ref{tab:T0s_all}), and the long-term $P_\mathrm{orb}$, and $\dot{P}_\mathrm{orb}$ values to subtract off the Roemer delays from the binary orbit from the TOAs for each observation, resulting in a much simpler dataset: an ``isolated'' pulsar with far fewer parameters to fit.

 This isolation technique effectively de-couples the orbital variations from the long-term spin behavior of the pulsar.
+This decoupling is possible because the Fourier components of the orbital and spin periods are separated by many orders of magnitude.
+For an explanation of why timing effects with radically different periods do not significantly contaminate each other, see Section 4.2 of \cite{Bochenek2015}.
 Since the arrival times are topocentric (i.e.~in the reference frame of the observatories), but the binary Roemer delays need to be computed in the barycentric frame, we had to perform a first-order correction to the predicted Roemer delays to compensate for the difference in those frames.
 We tested this technique with simulated binary TOAs and were able to to remove all orbital effects to better than 100\,ns.
 It is likely to be useful in other long-term redback timing efforts, and can be implemented in \texttt{PINT} with just a few lines of code.

 Ultimately we used the short-term timing position measured with the GBT Spigot data (see Figure~\ref{fig:positions} and Table~\ref{tab:positions}) rather than a long-term timing-fitted position in our final model, and \textit{Gaia}-measured proper motion values \citep{ClusterPM} for the cluster rather than the timing-fitted proper motion of Ter5A (see section~\ref{pospm}).
+One of the reasons for this was that the VLA-determined astrometric positions are not precise enough in RA for our purposes.
+For further discussion of position complications, see Section~\ref{pospm}.
 The long-term timing parameters are presented in Table~\ref{timingtab}.